Modified from Easy Checks — a First Review of Web Accessibility Copyright 2016 W3C

 These checks cover just the major accessibility issues and are designed to be quick and easy, review rather than definitive.
 A web page could seem to pass these checks, yet still have some accessibility barriers.
 More robust assessment is needed to evaluate web accessibility comprehensively.

 This page provides checks for the following specific aspects of a web page.
-It may also provide guidance on Next Steps and links to more evaluation resources such as, WCAG-EM Overview: a Website Accessibility Conformance Evaluation Methodology.

 It is organized by: